victorsolaya/Multiselect_Records_PCF/README.md

       THESE ARE OPTIONAL, THEY ARE REPRESENTED BY {1}, {2}, THERE IS NO LIMIT, BUT WILL ALWAYS BE REFERENCE TO THE ENTITY YOU ARE RIGHT NOW

+#### Notes

+Just for your knowledge, the $filter=contains WILL NOT work in the offline mode, this is based on a limitation not written in the API.
+There is already an issue open with Microsoft about this. [https://github.com/MicrosoftDocs/dynamics-365-customer-engagement/issues/1916](https://github.com/MicrosoftDocs/dynamics-365-customer-engagement/issues/1916)

 ### Example

 This control is set in the account entity.